 On the other hand, if you see something like this when you haven't been actively building links, you may want to look into your backlink profile for links that resulted in the spike:

-Finally, go to Preferences > Disavow/Blacklist backlinks, review your disavow file, and export it from the disavow tool once you're happy with it.
+Then go to Preferences > Disavow/Blacklist backlinks, review your disavow file, and export it from the disavow tool once you're happy with it.

 Another negative SEO technique is falsifying duplicate content.
 It involves scraping your site's content and copying it to other websites, often multiple times, sometimes even as part of the link farms discussed above.

 You probably know that Google's Panda update was designed, in part, to detect and fight content duplication.
 So when Google finds content that is duplicated across multiple sites, they will usually pick only one version to rank.
-You'd hope that Google is clever enough to identify the original source of the content, and in most cases they are...
+You'd hope that Google is clever enough to identify the original source of the content, and in most cases they are.
 Unless the scraped copy gets indexed before the original.

 That's why scrapers often automatically copy new content and repost it right away.
 If Google finds the "stolen" version first, it may de-rank your site, and rank the scraper site instead.

+How to stay safe: There are a few great tools designed to help you stay safe from scrapers.
+Copyscape is one of them.
+All you need to do is enter the URL of your content to find out if there are any duplicates of it online.
 If you do find scraped copies of your content, it's a good idea to first contact the webmaster asking them to remove the piece (although you might suspect they're not very likely to respond).
 If that's not effective, you may want to report the scraper using Google's copyright infringement report.